-It started one day when a girl who lived kind of (ish) half way between the two locations stopped us to tell us all about the new puppy her and her siblings got.
+It started one day when a girl who lived kind of (ish) halfway between the two locations stopped us to tell us all about the new puppy she and her siblings got.
 They found it walking on the sidewalk a couple of days before and took it home.
 We asked if they tried to find the owners, but the girl told us “finders, keepers” and walked away.

 Later that day, we were in the auto supply shop when a man came in with a picture of a puppy.
 He and his wife had just moved into a house across the road and their dog went missing whilst they were unloading the moving van.
 He quickly offered a reward for help in locating the dog.

 So Rachel and I, always up to make an easy buck, hurried off to make a plan on how to get the dog out of the other girl’s yard and into the proper owners’ hands.

 I can’t remember exactly how the plan worked, but it did include getting the help of a couple of other kids (bribed with Otter Pops or something like that) to help distract the girl and her siblings.
 Then I was nominated to sneak into the backyard and rescue the dog that was chained to a tree.